raydot/nailing-the-coding-interview/chapters/02-big-o.md

 Big O is not about measuring the actual speed of an algorithm.
 For starters, that’s not an easy thing to do universally because different computers come in different memory and chipset configurations.

-Big O is a type of "asymptotic analysis," which is a way to mathematical way to describe limiting behavior.
-"Limiting behavior" means the best or worst a process can possibly do.
-For instance, when you buy a car you’re usually told what your expected gas mileage will be.
-This doesn’t mean your car will always (or ever) get this exact gas mileage.
-The number given is usually the absolute best the car can be expected to do, under a very specific set of conditions.
-But depending on any number of factors — passenger weight, tire pressure, weather, road conditions — your car won’t do as well as what the number promises.
-And no matter what, your car will not do better.
-So the number describes a "limit."

-Big O also describes a limit, but unlike the example above Big O actually describes the *worst* an algorithm can possibly do.
-If the graph describes the *best* an algorithm can possibly do, that’s referred to as Big Omega or Big Ω notation.
-The average case is described as Big Theta, or Big Θ notation.
-This is not a book about asymptotic analysis, and there are lot of them out there, so let’s stick with Big O as a general term for algorithmic analysis and the four shapes we considered earlier.

-To sum it up, if an algorithm is said to run in Big O($`n^2`$ time), that algorithm in its worst case will run worse than an algorithm running at Big O($`log n`$) time.
-To think about it another way, an algorithm running at Big O($`log n`$ time) will *usually*, but not always, run better than an algorithm running at Big O($`n^2`$).
+Big O Notation is a system of asymptotic analysis - a mathematical way to describe the limiting behavior of algorithms.
+The notation includes several symbols, each describing different bounds: Big O (written as O) describes the upper bound or worst case, Big Omega (Ω) describes the lower bound or best case, and Big Theta (Θ) describes tight bounds when best and worst cases match.
+Think of Big O like the maximum enrollment in a class.
+You might see in a course catalog that the class limit is 20 students, meaning that if you're the 21st student to register, you can't join unless another student leaves.
+There might be 8 students in the class, or 11, or 19, but there won't be more than 20.
+Similarly, Big O describes the maximum number of operations an algorithm needs in its worst case - it might run faster with different data, but it won't be slower than the Big O limit.
+This is not a book about asymptotic analysis - there are many excellent resources for that.
+For coding interviews, you'll primarily encounter Big O (the upper bound/worst case), so that's what we'll focus on.
+However, when people say 'Big O Notation' casually, they often mean the entire system of analysis that includes Big Theta and Big Omega.
+It's confusing, but you should be aware of the distinction.

+To sum it up, an algorithm running in O(log n) time will scale better than an algorithm running in O(n²) time as inputs grow large.
+For small inputs, constant factors and implementation details can matter more than Big O classification, but as n increases, O(log n) will always outperform O(n²).
+Similarly, O(n) will always outperform O(n²) at scale, and O(1) constant-time operations will outperform everything else regardless of input size.

-These descriptions should give you a sense that the idea behind Big O is to compare two approaches as generally "better" or "worse" in terms of expected performance.
+These descriptions should give you a sense that the idea behind Big O is to compare algorithmic designs as generally "better" or "worse" in terms of expected performance given some number if inputs.

 ### Operations

 In presenting the shapes to you I said that the Y-axis represented the number of inputs, while the X-axis represented the number of operations.
 It should be clear that the number of inputs is the number of pieces of data processed, but less clear is what is meant by the number of operations.
 More specifically, what exactly is an operation?

 For the purposes of Big O, operations are the things that have to happen for the algorithm to execute.
-Because for the purposes of tech interviews Big O is about *limits* and not actual timing, think of an "operation" as a constant value.
-There could be three things happening, or four, or ten, but we’re more interested in how many times this *group* of things has to happen, than in the number of items in the group.
+Because for the purposes of tech interviews Big O is about _limits_ and not actual timing, think of an "operation" as a constant value.
+There could be three things happening, or four, or ten, but we’re more interested in how many times this _group_ of things has to happen, than in the number of items in the group.

 As an example, consider the multiplication table you may have learned in grade school: